bestiosdeveloper/PKPulseAnimation/README.md

 ## Licence

-PKLoader is released under the MIT license.
+PKPulseAnimation is released under the MIT license.